-or the Kwadacha Nation Land Use Plan, management direction is being provided by the following categories:
+or the North Liard Land Use Plan, management direction is being provided by the following categories:

-General Management Direction: where acceptable land uses, existing policies and legislation occur throughout the plan area.
-Examples of this are riparian reserve and management zones under existing provincial legislation are required and applied throughout the plan area.
+Integrated Resource Management Direction: resource development occurs based on existing policies and legislation for these plan units.
+An example are riparian reserve and management zones under existing provincial legislation are required and applied throughout the plan area.
+However, the goal is to have coordinated resource development, where possible, across sectors to reduce the land disturbed.

-Special Management Direction: where for a specific area of value has been identified as the primary management focus then allowable land uses will be defined to minimize impacts to the value or identify land uses to enhance the value.
-For example an area could be identified for tourism; this could result in the managing land uses that could affect tourism like timber harvesting.
+Special Management Direction: where for a specific area a value has been identified as the primary management focus then allowable land uses will be defined to minimize impacts to the value or identify land uses to enhance the value.
+For example, an area could be identified for tourism; this could result in the managing land uses that could affect tourism like timber harvesting.